xenon-19/IIC_tutorial/tutorial/part_1.md

  <center>Figure 1: Image clustering </center>
  <br></br>

 There are many clustering algorithms like K-means or DBSCAN, which are great for structured data -- tables.
 However they are not really useful for unstructured data, like images or time series.
-To perform clustering on such kind of data more advanced methods are required.
+To perform clustering on such kind of data, more advanced methods are required.

 In real life clustering algorithms are hard to validate, as there are no true labels available.
 However it's possible to benchmark a clustering method using labeled dataset.
-One can take something like MNIST, feed the images without labels, make the clustering algorithm to produce clustering labels and than compare the clustering labeling with a true one.
-If these two labelings are close to each other up to some permutation, than the clustering algorithm done a great job.
+One can take something like MNIST, feed the images without labels, make the clustering algorithm to produce clustering labels and than compare the clustering labeling with a true ones.
+If these two labelings are close to each other up to some permutation, than the clustering algorithm have done a great job.

 Some clustering algorithms require the knowledge of a number of final cluster, while others manage to figure it out themselves.
 IIC in its basic setting belongs to a former group.